-- 1. Riders under the age of eighteen (18) are required to have a Minor Waiver completed on their racer profile before they will be allowed to compete.
+- 1. Riders under the age of eighteen (18) are required to have a Birth Certificate uploaded as well as Minor Waiver & Power of Attorney forms completed on their racer profile before they will be allowed to compete.
 These must be completed every year, even if you had one on file the previous season. - 2.
 Riders under the age of eighteen (18) are required to sign the Minor's Assumption of Risk Acknowledgement at rider check in at each event.
 No Exceptions! - 3.
 Riders under the age of eighteen (18) must have a parent or legal guardian with them at rider check-in.
 If a parent or legal guardian is not able to attend rider check-in, an original notarized Power of Attorney form must be presented with proper ID at rider check-in.
 Please see www.snocross.com for the appropriate form. - 4.
 Any rider or parent caught falsifying a rider's age or producing false documents will be penalized, possibly up to a year, at the discretion of ISOC. - 5.
 A Junior 10-13 may not apply for advancement. - 6.
-A Jr. 14-15 may apply for advancement to the Jr.16-17/Sport Lite class with proper verification and documentation.
-Girls age 14 can advance to the Pro AM Women class. - 7.
-A Jr. in the 16-17 class may apply for advancement to the Sport/Sport Lite class. - 8.
+A Jr. 14-15 may apply for advancement to the Sport Lite class with proper verification and documentation.
+Girls aged 14 can advance to the Pro AM Women class. - 7.
 A junior rider must be the age of the class to run it.
 For example, to run the Jr. 10-13 year old class, you must be 10 when you start running that class.
 If you turn 14 during the season, you can continue in that class or advance to Jr. 14-15, not both.

-Jr. 14-15 & Jr. 16-17 classes use "Throttle Restricted" 600cc Super Stock models.
+Jr. 14-15 class uses "Throttle Restricted" 600cc Super Stock models.
 "Throttle Restricted" kits are available only from the manufacturer.